tameroski/tameroski.github.io/_posts/2016-10-01-Building-First-Laravel-Site.md

 });
 ```

 We're now ready to write our pug template files in the resources/assets/pug/ directory.
-They'll be compiled into blade files (Laravel template files) in resources/views/.
+They'll be automatically compiled into blade files (Laravel template files) in resources/views/ along with the sass files.

 Let's run Elixir's gulp task and go on :